2022–23 West Ham United F.C. season: January

 In their first match of 2023, West Ham played Leeds United at Elland Road on 4 January.
 Leeds opened the scoring midway through the first half through Wilfried Gnonto before Lucas Paquetá converted a penalty, which had been awarded after Pascal Struijk fouled Jarrod Bowen, in the final moments of the first half.
 Gianluca Scamacca put the Hammers ahead early in the second half before Rodrigo scored for Leeds in the 70th minute to level the match, which ended in a 2–2 draw.
-The match also included tributes to West Ham co-owner and joint-chairman David Gold, who had passed away earlier that day.
+The match also included tributes to West Ham co-owner and joint-chairman David Gold, who had died earlier that day.
 The tributes included a bouquet of flowers being left at his allocated seat in the director's box, a round of applause from fans of both teams and black armbands being worn by all players on the pitch.

 West Ham then played Brentford at the Gtech Community Stadium in the third round of the FA Cup on 7 January.
 The Hammers won the match 1–0 after a late Saïd Benrahma goal, ending their six-game winless run and progressing to the fourth round, where they were drawn away to Derby County.
 On 14 January, West Ham played Wolverhampton Wanderers at the Molineux Stadium in the Premier League.
 Wolves won the match 1–0, with a goal from Daniel Podence at the start of the second half sealing the Hammers 12th loss of the Premier League season.

 On 21 January, West Ham played Everton at London Stadium in the Premier League.
 The Hammers won the match 2–0, with Jarrod Bowen scoring both goals in the first half, ending their seven-game winless run and taking the club out of the relegation zone.
 In a post-match interview, Bowen said it was "really special" to have scored two goals the day after announcing he was having twins with his partner Dani Dyer.
 The match was also the debut of new signing Danny Ings, who came on as a substitute for Michail Antonio in the second half.

 West Ham played Derby County in the fourth round of the FA Cup at Pride Park on 30 January.
 The Hammers won the match 2–0, with goals from Jarrod Bowen and Michail Antonio sealing the win to send West Ham through to the fifth round, where they were drawn away to Manchester United.